-Recycled Water System Expansion: The addition of a new 6-inch recycled water line up Ukiah and Kasten Streets to the Mendocino High School will add much needed fire suppression capabilities for part of the town and increase the supply of recycled water to the Mendocino High School for irrigation of the athletic fields [See attached Site Plan].
-The 6 inch pipe will be fitted with tees and flanges for connection to three fire hydrants that will be supplied by the Mendocino Fire Protection District; the fire hydrants are net included as part of this project.
-The existing 2 inch pipe to the Mendocino High School requires approximately 10 hours, to transfer one batch of recycled water to the Mendocino High School.
-The batch process also requires 24 hours to verify that the recycled water meets disinfection standards prior to use for irrigation, limiting the amount of recycled water available for irrigation use.

-The proposed project includes connecting an existing 30,000 gallon redwood tank at the Mendocino High School to the recycled water system bringing the total recycled water storage capacity up to 135,000 gallons with the 55,000 gallon storage tank at the Mendocino High School, and the proposed (UM_2018-0001) new 50,000 gallon underground storage tank at the WWTF (waste water treatment facility).
+Recycled Water System Expansion: [See also U_2018-0001 Application].
+The addition of a new 6-inch recycled water line up Ukiah and Kasten Streets to the high school will add much needed fire suppression capabilities for part of the town and increase the supply of recycled water to the high school for irrigation of the athletic fields. ...
+The proposed project includes connecting an existing 30,000 gallon redwood tank at the high school to the proposed new 50,000 gallon underground storage tank at the WWTF [wastewater treatment facility].
 The increased recycled water storage capacity will reduce the demand placed on groundwater pumping allowing additional uses, including the public filling station and fire suppression water.

 The proposed project includes the installation of a new public filling station for landscape irrigation.
 The filling station will be located within the WWTF fence to ensure safe control and operation by WWTF operators.
-Filling station use will comply with all appropriate Title 22 recycled water safety requirements including additional training for WWTF personnel and members of the public who will use the system, as well as record-keeping and documentation of the participants in the program with the quantities and locations of recycled water use.
+Filling station use will comply with all appropriate Title 22 recycled water safety requirements including additional training for WWTF personnel and members of the public who will use the system, as well as record keeping and documentation of the participants in the program with the quantities and locations of recycled water use.

-(A component of UM_2018-0001 proposal is a) new PW pressure system is also needed so that normal WWTF operations are not affected by the off-site recycled water needs.
+A new PW pressure system is also needed to that normal WWTF operations are not affected by the office recycled water needs.
 The proposed PW pump and pressure tank will be located in the new operations building on top of the 50,000 gallon recycled water storage tank, and the PW pump will draw from the 50,000 gallon recycled water storage tank.
-Using recycled water for the PW system will increase worker safety with respect to potential human contact with PW during cleaning and washing procedures. ..."
+Using recycled water for the PW system will increase worker safety with respect to potential human contact with PW during cleaning and washing procedures.